You must report changes to your charity’s details to:

-- the Charity Commission if you’re registered
+- the Charity Commission, if you’re registered with them

 Changes you must report

-You must report changes to your charity’s:
+You must report any changes to the:

 - governing document

-- bank account details
+- contact details, address or bank account details

-When you change your charity’s name or governing document, the Charity Commission must agree the change before you tell HMRC.
+If you’re changing your charity’s name or governing document, the Charity Commission must agree the change before you tell HMRC.

 If your charity is a company and you’re changing its name

 You must report changes to a charitable company’s name in order.